Effective Inventory Management begins with improving our visibility into actual inventory levels and Virtual Quantity.

 Used and Consignment Inventory

 Used Inventory is a per product default which is usually entered upon refunds.
-Because used stock is frequently applicable for different offers than a brand-new piece of stock with carriers, Used Status Inventory allows a distinct set of price points to be defined on the Carrier Pricing Sheet.
 Used Inventory is visible on a non-sellable products report and is typically managed alongside non-sellable Inventory.

 While Used Inventory Status works well for most purposes, it cannot be placed on a Purchase Order.
 As such, if used inventory is something your business stocks on a regular basis and orders direct from certain vendors, it is sometimes worthwhile to instead have these products track on an entirely separate product SKU.

 The consignment flow allows you to account for inventory that is technically still in inventory but not available for sale.
-Consigning a specific unit of a SKU to either a location as a demo device or part of an in-store display, to a customer as a loaner phone, or to an employee to be taken off-site for promotional purposes, gives you good visibility into these assets even as they are unavailable to typical sales processes.
+Consigning a specific unit of a SKU to either a location as part of an in-store display, to an employee to be taken off-site for promotional purposes, gives you good visibility into these assets even as they are unavailable to typical sales processes.

 So now that you’ve read this far, I’ll say it again… effective inventory management begins with understanding actual inventory levels and Virtual Quantity.
 This includes: